pmitros/cpsd-lottery/docs/schools/morse.md

 Morse is a school in the MIT area, to the west of MIT, close to the river, Trader Joes, and Microcenter.
-The MIT area, which has *many* schools and fewer families, where tend to be pretty undersubscribed.
+The MIT area, which has *many* schools and fewer families, where tend to be pretty under-subscribed.
 If you list it first, you'll probably get in.

 ## General